Irnehs/cse15l-lab-report/lab-report-5.md

 **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**

-I'm receving no output, when I instead expect to see the result of all the calculator options.
+I'm receiving no output, when I instead expect to see the result of all the calculator options.

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**